python/typing/docs/spec/overload.rst

 Overload definitions within stub files, protocols, and abstract base classes are exempt from this check.

-If an overload is decorated with ``@staticmethod`` or ``@classmethod``, all overloads must be similarly decorated.
-The implementation, if present, must be decorated in the same manner.
+If one overload signature is decorated with ``@staticmethod`` or ``@classmethod``, all overload signatures must be similarly decorated.
+The implementation, if present, must also have a consistent decorator.
 Type checkers should report an error if these conditions are not met.

-If one or more overloads are decorated with ``@final`` or ``@override`` but the implementation is not, an error should be reported.
+If a ``@final`` or ``@override`` decorator is supplied for a function with overloads, the decorator should be applied only to the overload implementation if it is present.
+If an overload implementation isn't present (for example, in a stub file), the ``@final`` or ``@override`` decorator should be applied only to the first overload.
+Type checkers should enforce these rules and generate an error when they are violated.
+If a ``@final`` or ``@override`` decorator follows these rules, a type checker should treat the decorator as if it is present on all overloads.

 Overloads are allowed to use a mixture of ``async def`` and ``def`` statements within the same overload definition.
 Type checkers should convert